Mishaps, protests and litigation overshadow Florida recount

 In 2000, each county had its own voting system.
 Many used punch cards -- voters poked out chads, leaving tiny holes in their ballots representing their candidates.
 Some voters, however, didn't fully punch out the presidential chad or gave it just a little push.
 Those hanging and dimpled chads had to be examined by the canvassing boards, a lengthy, tiresome and often subjective process that became fodder for late-night comedians.

-Now the state requires all Florida counties to use ballots where voters use a pen to mark their candidate's name, much like a student taking a multiple-choice test, and the process for recounts is clearly spelled out.
+Now the state requires all Florida counties to use ballots where voters use a pen to mark their candidate's name, much like a student taking a multiple-choice test.
+And how counts proceed is now clearly spelled out.

 ------